St. Thomas Church, Kalamassery

 St. Thomas Marthoma Church Kalamassery, is a prominent Christian parish of the Kottayam – Kochi diocese under the Malankara Mar Thoma Syrian Church of Malabar.
 This parish forms the worship place for all the Marthomites in Changampuzha Nagar, Edapally, Muttam, NAD, Shanthinagar, North and South Kalamassery.
 The nearest Marthoma parishes are in Eloor, Palarivattom Kakanad and Aluva.
+The parish is currently led by Rev. P Y Mathew.

 History

 In the year 1959, about nine families who were the part of Aluva Marthoma church started a small and active prayer group.
 They bought 27 cents of land near HMT Road, Kalmassery to construct a church building.
 The Most Rev. Dr. Philipose Mar Chrysostom Mar Thoma Valiya Metropolitan laid the foundation of the chapel in 1963.
 Later the chapel was elevated as parish in 1966.
 One of the major reconstruction of the church building was on 1997.
 The present strength of the parish is about 300 families and approximately 2000 members.